 Storage: 256GB SSD

 Operating System: Microsoft Windows 10 Professional or Education x64 SP1

 Internet Browser: Internet Explorer 11 or Google Chrome (newest version) or Firefox (newest version)

 Network Adapter: 802.11ac 2.4/5 GHz wireless adapter

 Questions regarding technology recommendations can be directed to the IT Service Desk or the school office.

 Students in the Building Construction Technician Diploma program will be invited to apply to the co-op option during their first academic semester.
 Entrance to the co-op option is limited and the processes for securing a work term are competitive.
-Students who qualify for co-op will be eligible to complete a four-month, paid work term between the second and third semesters of their program.
+Students enrolled in the co-op option are required to complete a four-month, paid work term between the second and third semesters of their program.